codyjrivera/codyjrivera.github.io/index.md

 Hi!
 I'm an incoming Ph.D. student at the University of Wisconsin-Madison.
 I am broadly interested in programming languages and formal methods, with more specific interests in concurrency and verifying systems software.

-I am currently at the University of Illinois Urbana-Champaign, where I earned my Master's degree.
-I work with [Tianyin Xu](https://tianyin.github.io/) on compositional verification of liveness properties for Kubernetes controllers.
+I am currently affiliated with the University of Illinois Urbana-Champaign.
+I am currently a visiting graduate student working with [Tianyin Xu](https://tianyin.github.io/) on compositional verification of liveness properties for Kubernetes controllers.
 We are implementing support for this on top of [Anvil](https://github.com/anvil-verifier/anvil), a Kubernetes verification framework for the Rust verifier Verus.
-I also worked with [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/) to develop a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions.
+I previously earned an M.S. degree supervised by [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/); we developed a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions.

 Prior to that, I was an undergraduate student at the University of Alabama, where I did research in high-performance computing with [Dingwen Tao](https://people.ucas.ac.cn/~tdw?language=en).
 My research focused on using GPU performance engineering to improve scientific computing applications.